CommE2E/olm/docs/megolm.rst

 The version byte, ``V``, is ``"\x03"``.

-The payload consists of the following key-value pairs:
+The payload uses a format based on the `Protocol Buffers encoding`_.
+It consists of the following key-value pairs:

 ============= ===== ======== ================================================
     Name       Tag    Type                     Meaning